📊 The data:

-📊 The data: We surveyed local agents and found that the average real estate commission in Montana is 5.50%, which is about equal to the national average of 5.49%.
+We surveyed local agents and found that the average real estate commission in Montana is 5.36%, which is about equal to the national average of 5.37%.

-Selling with a discount real estate company like Clever could help you save thousands on commission.
-Clever negotiates 1% listing fees with full-service Montana realtors from top brokers.
+Clever Real Estate could help you save thousands on commission by pre-negotiating 1.5% listing fees with full-service Montana realtors from top brokerages.

 There are usually two real estate agents involved in a home sale: